dillondiatlo/portfolio/content/authors/admin/_index.md

 ---

 A data scientist with 10+ years of Advertising Industry experience, I thrive at the intersection of analytic technique and creative interpretation.
 Machine learning is a company's lifeblood.
 And through inventive and careful feature engineering, I hope to drive impact on an innovative, in-house team.

+Check out the Streamlit app I built that can predict where the highest taxi fare will be in any given NYC borough, at any minute: https://fareforecaster.streamlit.app/

 {style="text-align: justify;"}